 Performance indicators and planning

 For reliable deployment planning, consider drilling performance (m/h), tool life, energy demand, and rework (cleaning, edge finishing).
 In practice, working with reference values from comparable projects, supplemented by trial drilling, has proven effective.
-This allows hole patterns, drilling diameter, and depth to be reliably matched to subsequent steps—such as inserting hydraulic wedge splitters or applying concrete demolition shears.
+This allows hole patterns, drilling diameter, and depth to be reliably matched to subsequent steps – such as inserting hydraulic wedge splitters or applying concrete demolition shears.
+Transparent recording of cycle times, water consumption, and bit wear supports realistic scheduling and cost control.

 Planning checklist